ARYrt/VirusMAPPER/README.md

 Before downloading the files make sure you meet the essential [prerequisites](#Prerequisites), i.e. **Python**, **BLAST+** and **Magic-BLAST**.

-You can obtain VirusMAPPER in its compressed version at the following [link](https://drive.google.com/drive/folders/1NBjtZpNYpZfPIJHLkxxLK43vpdDl5YPu?usp=sharing).
+You can obtain VirusMAPPER in its compressed version at the following link:

+[GET IT HERE c:](https://drive.google.com/drive/folders/1NBjtZpNYpZfPIJHLkxxLK43vpdDl5YPu?usp=sharing).
 It contains the main script, the databases and two test files.

 Once the download is complete, locate the file in your preferred folder and unzip it; when you do this you will find the following structure: